-Students who enroll in developmental courses including Basic and Intermediate English (ENG 0113 and ENG 0123), Basic Math (MAT 0113), Elementary Algebra (MAT 0123), Basic and Intermediate Reading (REA 0113 and REA 0123), and Improvement of Study (LLS 1413) and receive a grade of "D" or "F" as a final grade for the course have not mastered the course competencies necessary to move to the next level of difficulty.
+Students who enroll in developmental courses including Beginning and Intermediate English (ENG 0113 and ENG 0123), Fundamentals of Math (MAT 0113), Beginning Algebra (MAT 0123), Beginning and Intermediate Reading (REA 0113 and REA 0123), and Improvement of Study (LLS 1413) and receive a grade of "D" or "F" as a final grade for the course have not mastered the course competencies necessary to move to the next level of difficulty.
 The course must be repeated until a grade of "C" or higher has been obtained.
 A final grade of "C" or higher indicates the competencies have been mastered.